|

 and annoy others or be annoyed by the noises of their camp and more likely

-be renamed as Generator Alley, and yes, disturbances did occur when some
+was to be renamed as Generator Alley, and yes, disturbances did occur when

-blokes simply disregarded the needs of others, generally those who had
+some blokes simply disregarded the needs of others, generally those who

 When